enaon/ninebot-one-nRF52/p8-nb/README.md

 first a custom app that will replace the bootloader of the p8,

-then a file that will upload yet another bottloader, this time compatible with espruino image linked bellow, made by fanoush
+then a file that will upload yet another bottloader, this time compatible with espruino image linked bellow, build by fanoush

 and finally the espruino image itself.